Traffic Signal Technician I

 EDUCATIONAL AND EXPERIENCE

-High school diploma, GED, HiSET, or equivalent certificate of competency, and one year of experience in electrical or electronic work.
+High school diploma, GED, HiSET, or equivalent certificate of competency, and six months of experience in electrical or electronic work.

 SUBSTITUTIONS